jrzvnn/docker-ecr-actions/README.md

 # Docker hub to ECR with GitHub Actions

-Automate Docker image pushes from Docker Hub to Amazon Elastic Container Registry (ECR) using GitHub Actions.
+Automate Multiple Docker image pushes from Docker Hub to Amazon Elastic Container Registry (ECR) using GitHub Actions.

 ## Setup